 FAQ – amixon® mixer for continuous mixing processes

-In this blog article we address some common questions from amixon® prospects about our innovative amixon® cone mixers and their advantages for continuous mixing processes.
+In this blog article we address some common questions from amixon® prospects about our innovative amixon® cone mixers (conical screw blender) and their advantages for continuous mixing processes.
 If you do not find the answer to your potential questions in this article, please contact us personally.
 We look forward to you!

 Is it really possible to use an amixon® conical mixer as a continuous mixer?